ethangardner/web-project-guide/articles/image-formats-for-the-web.md

 </figure>

 <figure>
-{% image "img/content-type-distribution.png", "Images accounted for 61% of the overall page weight in this test", [null, 400, 700], ['png', 'webp'] %}
+{% image "img/content-type-distribution.png", "Images accounted for 61% of the overall page weight in this test", [null, 400, 700] %}
 <figcaption>Data from a sample article on one of our sites</figcaption>
 </figure>